c-wenlong/tp/docs/UserGuide.md

 ### Deleting a student's particulars : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from the list.

 Format: `delete INDEX`